bgalbraith/course-content/_sources/intro.md

 # Introduction

-Hello!
 Welcome to the Neuromatch computational neuroscience course!